Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

 <details>
 <summary>Curious about these lines of code?
 Click here for more!</summary>

-Invoking the `RandomWord()` returns a `RandomWord` object that we save to the variable we call `r`.
+Invoking the `RandomWord()` returns a `RandomWord` object that we save to the variable we call `random_word_generator`.
 We'll learn more about classes and objects soon in Unit 1.

-The `RandomWord` object referenced by our variable `r` has a method called `word` and we invoke that method to get a random word.
+The `RandomWord` object referenced by our variable `random_word_generator` has a method called `word` and we invoke that method to get a random word.

 We are passing two arguments (`word_min_length` and `word_max_length`) using keyword arguments.
 Again, we will not be covering these topics further in the Precourse, but they will come up later in the Ada curriculum.
 The arguments that we are passing to the method `word` from `RandomWord` will instruct `word` to give us an English word where the length is between the `SNOWMAN_MIN_WORD_LENGTH` and `SNOWMAN_MAX_WORD_LENGTH`.
 Feel free to experiment with setting different values for the constants.